Mirantis/k0rdent-enterprise-docs-publish/docs/addons/ceph/ceph-operating.md

 # Ceph Cluster Operations

 Each change in the Ceph cluster should be reflected in the `MiraCeph` specification.
-By directly editing the `MiraCeph` object, you ensure that all desired configuration changes are applied consistently across the Ceph cluster managed by the k0rdent.
+By directly editing the `MiraCeph` object, you ensure that all desired configuration changes are applied consistently across the Ceph cluster managed by Mirantis k0rdent Enterprise.

 To update the `MiraCeph` object, use: